princejoogie/cal/README.md

 # cal

-A collection of implementation of a terminal application that shows a calendar and highlights the current day in different programming languages
+Different implementations of a terminal application that shows a calendar and highlights the current day in different programming languages

 ## Implementations